noiseprotocol/noise_spec/noise.md

 nonces.   `SetNonce()` should only be called with extreme caution.

-To avoid catastrophic key reuse, every party in a Noise protocol should send a fresh ephemeral public key and performs a DH with it prior to sending any encrypted data.
+To avoid catastrophic key reuse, every party in a Noise protocol should send a fresh ephemeral public key and perform a DH with it prior to sending any encrypted data.
 All patterns in Section 9 adhere to this rule.

 10. Rationale